yllellylly/Hotel_System/README.md

 ##About the System

 The Hotel Management System (HMS) is a desktop application built to streamline hotel operations and services.
-This system includes guest management, room reservations, billing and real-time report generation.
+This system includes guest management, room reservations, billing and real-time invoice generation.
 Built with C# and MySQL, it ensures efficient performance and a user-friendly interface for front desk staff and administrators.

 ## Key Features